markh-de/KiVar/README.md

 ## Supported KiCad Versions

 KiVar is targeted towards release 8 of KiCad.
-However, basic feature and API support is already provided by stable KiCad 7 releases.
+However, basic feature and API support is already provided by KiCad 7 releases.

 The following table provides a feature support overview.